cherryduck/BambuTagScanner/README.md

 ### View Dumps
 1. Tap the "VIEW EXISTING DUMPS" button to toggle the list of saved dumps.
 2. Select a dump to view its details, including extracted tag data and colour.

+### Write Dumps
+1. Tap the "WRITE DUMP" button to begin the write process.
+2. Bring a blank "magic" gen 2 tag close to your device.
+3. The app will write the selected dump to the tag.

+**IMPORTANT** - only **gen 2/direct write** tags will work, and they **MUST** be **FUID/OTW** tags or the AMS will brick the tag on read.

 ### Export Dumps
 1. After selecting a dump, tap the "EXPORT" button.